terminalkitten/django-pdf-reactor/README.md

 ### Stunnel Support

-Chromium will ot visit https://localhost:8000, so run
+Chromium will not visit https://localhost:8000, so run

     brew install stunnel